 What does DDP Incoterms include?

-DDP shipping sees the seller pay for any and all of the costs required to bring their product into the destination country of the buyer.
+DDP Incoterms shipping sees the seller pay for any and all of the costs required to bring their product into the destination country of the buyer.
 These additional costs include any required import duties and taxes, such as a Goods and Services Tax (GST).

 Does DDP shipping include VAT?

 Yes.
 Unless specified otherwise by the sender, DDP shipping requires the sender to pay any VAT.
-Online merchants looking into DDP shipping should always confirm any VAT requirements before selling their items online in order to fully calculate their impact on their shipping costs and profit margin.
+Online merchants looking into DDP Incoterms should always confirm any VAT requirements before selling their items online in order to fully calculate their impact on their shipping costs and profit margin.

 Does DDP include customs clearance?

 Yes.
-As with VAT, DDP shipping involves the sender paying for customs clearance.
+As with VAT, DDP Incoterms involves the sender paying for customs clearance.
 Again, the sender should always conduct thorough research beforehand and take into account the additional cost of custom clearance and its impact on their overall shipping costs and profit.